 The methodologies used in current day project management have developed and improved over time.
 This accumulated wealth of knowledge has led to a process that lets us consistently deliver successful projects now than even just 10 years ago.

 So there is no doubt that project managers have professional skills that enable them to perform their day-to-day tasks.
 But projects involve so much more than the management and planning of tasks, resources and schedules, the ability to budget and control costs, and an understanding of risks and quality issues.

 So in addition to the professional skills a project manager must have to succeed, it is also necessary to develop and use a range of people skills or soft skills.

 When problems arise or there are barriers to success, they almost always have a human element.
 After all, your teams can collaborate only once they’re oriented around each others’ bodies of work.

 For instance an informal discussion with a stakeholder can help highlight where assumptions have been made or reach agreement on a difficult compromise; or a team lunch can soften the blow of a tight deadline.

 There are many professional project management skills that are important but if you want to deliver successful projects, reliably and consistently, then don’t neglect your people skills.
 Why?

-Here are some more people skills that are essential for a project manager…
+Here are some more people skills that are essential for a project manager.

-People Skills That Help Deliver Successful Projects
+Professional Skills That Help Deliver Successful Projects

-Effective Communication Skills
+1. Effective Communication Skills

 There is also a “people” element to communication skills because if you cannot speak to others on a human level then you will not be capable of motivating your team.
 And if you cannot genuinely listen to others then you will remain incapable of showing genuine empathy.

 Conflicts are common during projects and require control over emotions.
 Keeping calm (even if others around you cannot) helps defuse tense situations and enables you to better understand other people’s points of view.
 All of which contribute to a more successful outcome for any project.

-Problem Solving Abilities
+5. Problem Solving Abilities

 When you are trustworthy though, your team will be willing to cooperate when the going gets tough.
-Others involved in the project will have confidence in a trustworthy leader and be more willing to embrace change, which is an integral part of every project.
+Others involved in the project will have confidence in a trustworthy leader and be more willing to embrace change, which is an integral part of every executive’s project management competencies.

 Since change is a fundamental part of every project, it is essential to be able to easily adapt to different circumstances and in different contexts.

 Projects rarely go entirely as per the plan so chances are at some point in every project the project manager will need to negotiate with senior executives and stakeholders about various issues bogging the project down.

 How Can You Improve Your People Skills?

 Some formal training courses for project management qualifications will cover these areas but much of your learning can come from becoming more self-aware.
 That way, you will be better able to appreciate how others feel too.